junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The girl with red hair has an attractive face and a very strong commanding charisma that people might just tend to listen to her without knowing why, Dean notices.
 Himself included.

-Amy asks, "Where is Rory?"
+Amy asks demandingly, "Where is Rory?"

 Dean waves his hands to gesture the height and hair, "The Coffee Guy?
 Yay high, nerdy hair, shirt and jacket?"